CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

   * What characterises a relational database?
   * Check your PostgreSQL installation

-* How to communicate with a database: SQL
+* Communicating with the database using SQL
-  * Creating a Table
+  * Creating a table
   * Inserting data
   * Retrieving data